lmh4686/T2A2-_assessment/README.md

 <img src="docs/branddb.png">

-In the first line of `Indexes` shows the primary key.
+The first line in the `Indexes` shows the primary key is `id`.
-In the first line of `Referenced by:` shows the which table use this PK as a foreign key, and which column it belongs to.
+The first line in the `Referenced by:` shows which table use this PK as a foreign key, and which column it belongs to.

 <b>models table</b>

 <img src="docs/modeldb.png">

-In the first line of `Foreign-key constraints:`, it shows the foreign key which is `brand_id` column and where it comes from by showing `REFERENCES brands(id)`.
+The first line in the `Foreign-key constraints:`, it shows the foreign key column which is `brand_id` and where it comes from in `REFERENCES brands(id)`.

 <b>Defining relationship in database</b>